jhu-dvrk/dvrk-ros/dvrk_python/README.md

 ## Introduction

+The dVRK Python package is based on the CRTK Python ROS client library: https://github.com/collaborative-robotics/crtk_python_client.
+The API is following the CRTK conventions: https://github.com/collaborative-robotics/documentation/wiki/Robot-API-motion.

 This directory contains:
 * dvrk_python module.
 This modules defines the class `robot` which uses the dVRK ROS topics to communicate with the `dvrk_console_json` application included in the `dvrk_robot` ROS package.
 * tutorial examples.
 Python scripts using the `dvrk_python` module.